-Simply put, a yogi* is someone who practices yoga.
-So, if you’ve done a few downward facing dogs in your lifetime, does that make you a yogi?
+Simply put, a yogi is someone who is committed to the practice of yoga.
+So, if you’ve done a few downward-facing dogs in your lifetime, does that make you a yogi?
 Um, probably not.
-While this standard definition of a yogi is commonly stated, it is too simple to properly define what a yogi is and isn’t.
-Most importantly, we need to further define what we mean by he words “practice” and “yoga.”
+While this standard definition of a yogi* is commonly stated, it is too simple to adequately define what a yogi is and isn’t.
+Most importantly, we need to further define what we mean by the words “practice,” “commitment,” and “yoga.”

 Practice means that a yogi repeatedly performs yoga to acquire or maintain a level of proficiency.
 From my experience, I’ve found that it’s necessary to practice yoga for a minimum of three times per week for about an hour.
 Doing less than that will still certainly be very beneficial but probably not enough to make as much progress and improvement.
 Practice also infers a long term commitment to the path of yoga.
 Usually, but not always, you are a yogi for life.